DarkMetatron-byte/logan-core/README.md

 * **PERSONA (LPP):** `persona-un eq co-pilot-im`
 * **HUMOR (LHP):** `humor-command-un mode-un eq sarcasm-im`

+## 🎨 Multimodal Capabilities
+LOGAN is not limited to text.
+Its attribute-heavy syntax makes it an ideal protocol for **Image Generation** (Midjourney, DALL-E, Stable Diffusion).
+By defining `style-un`, `lighting-un`, and `camera-ta` explicitly, you prevent the "slot machine effect" of random visual outputs.

+**Example:**
+`style-un eq noir-ex` is treated as a hard constraint, not a suggestion.

 ## Specifications and Examples
 All official standards can be found in the `specs/` directory.
 For practical use cases, including the **"Chaos" stress tests** and physics proofs, see `examples/`.